Frequently Asked Questions

 We don’t shy away from bold claims, unorthodox methodologies, or surprising conclusions, but it’s vital to engage critically and carefully with them.

-Although there are tonnes of fun and engaging extras with your cohort for Fellows and Finalists, most of the core content is self-paced and independent, so even if you’re very busy for several days in a row, you should be able to catch up, as long as you’re happy to make up the time later.
+Although there are tonnes of fun and engaging extras with your cohort of participants, most of the core content is self-paced and independent, so even if you’re very busy for several days in a row, you should be able to catch up, as long as you’re happy to make up the time later.

-For the weekly, tutorial-style discussion calls, we ask about your time availability during the 2nd stage of the application process.
-If you're invited to join as a Fellow, we'll group you with peers and a facilitator who can all meet at the same weekly slot.
+For the weekly discussion calls, we ask about your time availability once accepted to the programme.
+We'll then group you with peers and a facilitator who can all meet at the same weekly slot.

 But if you have to miss one of the weekly group discussion calls because you have an unavoidable clash, then of course, we’ll be able to work around that.
 Just let us know in advance.